Determination of the spin and parity of all-charm tetraquarks: Quantum number determination

 \section{Quantum number determination}

-To distinguish alternative models, the test statistic $q$ is defined using the likelihood ratio for two signal hypotheses $J^P_i$ and $J^P_j$, based on the two observables $(m_{4\PGm}, \mathcal{D}_{ij})$, as outlined in Appendix~\ref{methods}.
+To distinguish alternative models, the test statistic $q=-2{\ln(\mathcal{L}_{J_j^P}/\mathcal{L}_{J_i^P})}$ is defined using the likelihood ratio of signal plus background likelihoods for the two signal hypotheses $J^P_i$ and $J^P_j$, based on the two observables $(m_{4\PGm}, \mathcal{D}_{ij})$, as outlined in Appendix~\ref{sec:nature_append_stat}.
+In a maximum likelihood fit, the likelihood function $\mathcal{L}$ is maximized with respect to the nuisance parameters, which include the yields of signal and background processes, as well as constrained parameters that account for systematic uncertainties.
+These uncertainties encompass variations in mass shapes and in the discriminants used to model both signal and background components, as detailed in Appendix~\ref{sec:nature_append_syst}.

 An example of the observed value of $q$, along with the expected distributions for the $2_m^{+}$ and $0^{-}$ models, is shown in Fig.~\ref{fig:Dij} (right).
 The expectations for each model are derived from a large ensemble of pseudoexperiments, with systematic uncertainties from the parameterization included in the fit procedure.
-These pseudoexperiments are generated according to the observed data shown in Fig.~\ref{fig:mass} , combined with the kinematic distributions specific to each model.
+These pseudoexperiments are generated according to the observed data shown in Fig.~\ref{fig:mass}, combined with the kinematic distributions specific to each model.
 Given the observed value of $q$, the $2^{+}_m$ model is clearly preferred over $0^{-}$.
 All the steps outlined above for testing the spin-parity properties of the \PX states closely follow the methods and tools developed for the discovery and characterization of the Higgs boson in its four-lepton decay in 2012~\cite{Bolognesi:2012mm,CMS:2012qbp,CMS:2012vby}.

 Following this methodology, all pairs of the eight $J_i^{P}$ models listed in Table~\ref{table:jcp} are tested, and in each case involving the $2_m^{+}$ model, the latter is favoured.
 The corresponding results are summarized in Fig.~\ref{fig:summary} and Table~\ref{table:results-short}, where the probability, $p$-value, and the associated $Z$-score, expressed as the number of standard deviations derived from the one-sided Gaussian tail integral, are shown for an alternative model $J_i^{P}$ tested against the $2_m^{+}$ model.